 • Always be fascinated by opportunity in front of you.
 If you aren’t, then you aren’t there for the right reasons.
 Share the fascination and ask insightful questions.
 Vanilla, uninspired questions leave an indelible suspicion of disinterest or unpreparedness.

 • Be clear and candid on what your motivations for your move are.
 Well articulated drivers, in simple clear terms, give a clear baseline for mutual expectation management.

 • Answer the question – ALWAYS!
 Don’t be afraid of silence, its powerful.
 Be confident taking time to think, and don’t be drawn in.
 Don’t gabble to fill it.

 Agassi is quoted as saying that he was quite an unremarkable player at the outset.
 He concluded his playing career a million miles away from unremarkable.
 Preparation and practice both spawns and enhances talent.
 So, no more excuses about not being ‘an interview sort of guy’.
 Of course do the basics; know the business, know the market, know the financials, get a bead on the culture, but most of all know your own successes and points of differentiation.
 If you can’t articulate them, who else is going to share them for you?

-Categories: Consumer and FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Corporate Communications Recruitment, Retail & Hospitality Recruitment, Technology Recruitment, Procurement and Supply Chain Recruitment, Social Enterprise Recruitment, Healthcare Recruitment, Education Recruitment, Not for Profit Recruitment, Housing Recruitment
+Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Healthcare Recruitment, Education Recruitment